DKJohn92/go-blockchain/README.md

 # go-blockchain

-A custom simple blockchain written in go
+A custom simple blockchain written in go with mux gorilla

 add an `env` file to the root and a `PORT` variable to it.